mcpython4-coding/Documentation/mcpython/engine/event/EventBus.md

             Adds a function to the event bus by event name.
 Dynamically creates underlying data structure for new event names
-            :param event_name: the event to listen to on this bis
+            :param event_name: the event to listen to on this bus
-            :param function: the function that should be called when event is send
+            :param function: the function that should be called when event is sent
             :param args: the args to give
             :param kwargs: the kwargs to give
             :param info: an info to give for the caller